sansseriff/phd_thesis/pandoc_site/chapter_05/section_07_experiment_details.md

     \caption{Spectrums for a single DWDM channel and narroband filter, with the center wavelengths set to zero.
 The narroband filter is used at Bob with the 16-channel DWDM at Alice to measure coincidence rates in the main text Fig. 2b.
 For the 100~GHz spec.
 DWDM filters, 100~GHz refers to the filter spacing.
 The FWHM passband for each is about 82~GHz.}
 \end{figure} -->

+Fig. [3](#fig:bandwidths) shows the transmission spectra of one 100&#160;GHz DWDM filter, and the tunable narroband filter used for the 16-channel source brightness study.

 <figure markdown>
     <a name='fig:bandwidths'></a>
     <img alt="fig:bandwidths" style="width: 80%; margin: auto;" src="../figs/filter_comparison_light.svg#only-light" >